How to fix poor video quality on TikTok

 Will reposting a downloaded TikTok reduce quality?

 TikTok video reposts carry a watermark and get recompressed.
-Always upload the original file to ensure it's high quality.
+Always upload the original file to ensure the video is high quality.

 Should I upload 4K or 1080p HD video resolution to TikTok?

-TikTok typically downscales higher resolutions to about 1080p HD, so saving a file in that resolution will avoid the extra processing.
+TikTok typically downscales higher resolutions to about 1080p HD, so saving a file at that resolution avoids extra processing.

 Start creating free videos with Clipchamp